Every scientist who studies ospreys has a story about finding odd, man-made objects in the birds' nests.

-Last spring he posted about 400 signs near the water in 15 different Maryland counties around the bay.
+Last spring he posted about 400 signs near the water in Maryland counties around the bay.
 He also printed 200,000 fliers, which were sent to bait and tackle shops and distributed with sport fishing licenses in Maryland.
 The brochures ask anglers to "retrieve broken lines and deposit them in trash containers."

 Even after those warnings, McGowan said, line has been found in many nests this year.

 A survey of the Patapsco River found that about half of the nests contained fishing line, and another survey of the South River found line in about 41 percent of nests, McGowan said.